ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ...then save and exit the file.
 You won't need to perform this step again -- it's permanent unless you change _pkgs_dirs_ by editing _~/.condarc_ again.

-Note that there are lots of other things you can customize using the [~/.condarc file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).
+Note that you can customize a [variety of jupyter settings using the `~/.condarc` file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).

-##### 3. Create a new environment in a predetermined location in your /projects directory.
+#### 3. Create a new environment in a predetermined location in your /projects directory.

 _*Note: In the examples below the environment is created in `/projects/$USER/software/anaconda/envs`.
 This assumes that the `software`, `anaconda`, and `envs` directories already exist in `/projects/$USER`.
 Environments can be installed in any writable location the user chooses._

- ###### 3a. _Ceate a custom environment "from scratch"_: Here we create a new environment called _mycustomenv_:
+##### 3a. _Ceate a custom environment "from scratch"_: Here we create a new environment called _mycustomenv_:

  ``` You will know that you have properly activated the environment because you should see _`(base)`_ in front of your prompt.
 E.g.: